tirkarthi/tirkarthi.github.io/_posts/2022-02-27-sqlite-json-improvements.md

 > The JSON functions are now built-ins.
 It is no longer necessary to use the -DSQLITE_ENABLE_JSON1 compile-time option to enable JSON support.
 JSON is on by default.
 Disable the JSON interface using the new -DSQLITE_OMIT_JSON compile-time option.

 With the release of 3.38.0 JSON support is on by default.
 SQLite also provides pre-built binaries for Linux, Windows and Mac.
-For Linux you can get started with below
+For Linux you can get started with below.
+For other platforms please visit [downloads](https://www.sqlite.org/download.html) page.

 ```shell
 wget https://www.sqlite.org/2022/sqlite-tools-linux-x86-3380000.zip